Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 # Docker image:
 My docker image is located at `https://hub.docker.com/r/pulks/docker_hippogang_exvivo_segm`

+# Docker files:
+I have provided some files in the folder `` for for reference but we do not need those for running the demo.

 #### Step 0: Login to you lambda machine and open a new tmux session on lambda machine
 `tmux new -s docker_trial`